hestia-owner-dp/website.dp/src/site/home/en/index.md

   Our ultimate goal is to bring together users and privacy enthusiasts to push for a paradigm shift.
 mission_link_text: Learn more
 partners_title: We connect with many partners
-mission_title: We work to understand what's being done
 partners_description: >-
   We are looking to collaborate with journalists, academics, researchers, activists and NGOs in data protection and other related themes.